CyanSalt/roughness/docs/guide/theme.md

   </template>

   Color of warning message.
-Components with `type="warning"` use this color.
+Components with `color="warning"` use this color.

   </RStyle>